nigel-campbell/pubsub-emulator/README.md

 - Durability beyond what's feasible with an embedded database alone.
 - Validation, testing against the real Pub/Sub API
+- Respecting the acknowledgement deadline for messages
+  - The in-memory emulator tracks ModifyAckDeadline calls but does not enforce them

 ## TODOs